 (SIZE=8 PADDING='x' ALIGN=RIGHT, SIZE=4, START=17 SIZE=8, SIZE=32 FORMAT='DD-MM-YYYY')

 This clause defines how many invalid rows of the source are allowed.
 For example, in the case of REJECT LIMIT 5, the statement will work fine if there are less than or equal to five invalid rows and would throw an exception after the sixth row.
+The exact row which causes the exception is non-deterministic and may vary.

 Additionally, you can write the faulty rows into a file (CSV but not FBV) or a local table within Exasol to process or analyze them later.